mohoff/Emitteth/README.md

 ### Example 2

-For example, you can subscribe to all `traded` and `cancelled` events without filtering for a specific traded token pair. `withNewBlocks(...)` subscribes additionally to `newblock` events and returns the fields that are passed as argument (in the snippet: field `number`).
+You can subscribe to all `traded` and `cancelled` events without filtering for a specific traded token pair. `withNewBlocks(...)` subscribes additionally to `newblock` events and returns the fields that are passed as argument (in the snippet: field `number`).

 ```javascript
 const emitteth = new Emitteth(web3)